slviajero/tinybasic/MANUAL.md

 ### NEW

-Deletes all variables and the program.
+Deletes all variables and the program code.
+Language settings made with SET are not reset.

 ### RUN